2022 - Cambridge Quantum (now Quantinuum)

 Simon joined Cambridge to help government and critical infrastructure clients drive mission and maintain personnel safety -- mitigating the "threat" of quantum computers and realizing their "promise."
 The story is still being written!

 Relocated a niche Canadian SaaS mobile security software product to the US.
 Lighthouse wins and the partner ecosystem built drove the startup to profitability.
 The US parent was able to roll the startup in with its legacy hardware lines of business and add services around them, positioning strongly for additional growth and M&A activity with PE and rollups.

 2016 - RunSafe Security

-Co-founded and launched a new cybersecurity product company - lighthouse wins fueled over $10 million of VC investment, IP acquisition, and growth.
+Co-founded and launched a new cybersecurity product company - lighthouse wins and the ecosystem built fueled over $10 million of VC investment, IP acquisition, and growth.

 Converted a niche R&D services company into a cybersecurity product company - wins made and 10-million pipeline built fueled an exit to Samsung.

 2014 - 202 Partners (moved to W2’s)

 Co-founded a sales advisory startup to drive revenues and relationships for startups, re-starts and mature IT enterprise software vendors.
 The challenge of the startup was the anchor clients had so much business that we ended up joining them full time rather than staying as external advisors.
 The business continues to this day, working with companies like Cellebrite and AffirmLogic.

 Relaunched an historic but plateaued Apple software company into a cybersecurity product company - the most successful launch in the company’s history drove multi million revenues and an exit to Identiv.